-Treat all children involved as being at potential risk - while the child allegedly responsible for the abuse may pose a significant risk of harm to other children, they may also have considerable unmetneeds and be at risk of harm themselves.
-The School will ensure a safeguarding response is in placefor both the child who has allegedly experienced the abuse, and the child who has allegedly been responsible for it, and additional sanctioning work may be required for the latter; Take into account: that the abuse may indicate wider safeguarding concerns for any of the children involved, and consider and address the effect of wider socio-cultural context such as the child's/children's peer group (both within and outside the School); family; the School environment; their experience(s) of crime and victimisation in the local community; and the child/children's child's/children's needs and to mitigate risk; and The potential complexity of child-on-child abuse and of children's experiences and consider the interplay between power, choice and consent.
-While children may appear to be making choices, ifthose choices are limited, they are not consenting;
+Treat all children involved as being at potential risk - while the child allegedly responsible for the abuse may pose a significant risk of harm to other children, they may also have considerable unmet needs and be at risk of harm themselves.
+The School will ensure a safeguarding response is in place for both the child who has allegedly experienced the abuse, and the child who has allegedly been responsible for it, and additional sanctioning work may be required for the latter;

+Take into account: that the abuse may indicate wider safeguarding concerns for any of the children involved, and consider and address the effect of wider socio-cultural context such as the child's/children's peer group (both within and outside the School); family; the School environment; their experience(s) of crime and victimisation in the local community; and the child/children's online presence.
+Consider what changes may need to be made to these contexts to address the child's/children's needs and to mitigate risk; and

+The potential complexity of child-on-child abuse and of children's experiences and consider the interplay between power, choice and consent.
+While children may appear to be making choices, if those choices are limited, they are not consenting;